The Texas

 Why is there no work being done?

 Perhaps one of the most common complaints uttered about road construction is that it seems like there's often not any work being done on a specific project.
-However, this is generally not the case.
-Oftentimes, there is work being done that you simply don't see, such as underground or nearby-but-out-of-view drainage or utility work, or work on a nearby section of the same project that must be completed first due to sequencing.
+However, contractors lose money if they're not working on a project, so they will avoid complete work stoppages unless absolutely necessary.
+Oftentimes, there is actually work being done that you simply don't see, such as underground or nearby drainage or utility work that you don't notice as you sail through the work site, or work on a nearby section of the project that must be completed first due to project sequencing requirements.
 That said, construction projects are very dynamic, and there are times when work sites are dormant as the result of a number of legitimate circumstances:

 Why is only one worker working and everyone else is standing around doing nothing?